 If you have not already set up a Sign-In 2FA on your account, you will be prompted to do so first before setting up 2FA for Deposits & Withdrawals.

 2. Click on your name in the upper-right corner of the page.

-4. Click the "On/Off" dial for Funding under “Security and Login” and choose the 2FA method you want to use.
+4. Under Funding, select the On/Off switch or "Change method" and choose the 2FA method you want to use.

 - Authenticator app (moderately secure)

 - Static password (no longer available for Funding 2fa)